joshallenit/gh-stacked-diff/README.md

 This project is a Command Line Interface that manages git commits and branches to allow you to quickly use a stacked diff workflow.
 It uses the Github CLI to create pull requests and add reviewers once PR checks have passed.

-## Installation
+## Installation From a Release

-Clone the repository or download the [latest release](https://github.com/tinyspeck/stacked-diff-workflow/releases), and then:
+Download the [latest release](https://github.com/tinyspeck/stacked-diff-workflow/releases), and then:

 ### Mac